Help Centre

 How do I obtain a copy of my eligibility document?

 I need help with my mental health.
-Does the Interim Federal Health Program cover it?
+Does the Interim Federal Health Program provide coverage?

 Yes.
 The Interim Federal Health Program provides coverage for mental health services provided by:

-Family doctors/general practitioners can diagnose and treat some mental health problems.
-Depending on your situation, they may refer you to other mental health professionals, such as:
+Family doctors/general practitioners can diagnose and treat some mental health conditions.
+Depending on your situation, they may refer you to other mental health professionals, covered by the Interim Federal Health Program, such as:

-When your physician refers you, you are also covered for the mental health services these professionals provide.
+When your physician refers you, you have coverage for the mental health services these professionals provide.
 Mental health professionals can help you improve or maintain your mental health with:

 Any health care providers you see must be registered with the Interim Federal Health Program.
 You can locate a registered provider in your area by using the search tool called 'locate a provider' found by clicking here.